Eagles vs. Buccaneers predictions: Our writers make their picks for Week 4

 Jeff Neiburg

-The injury news for the Eagles took a (slightly) positive turn Friday, when Brown and Johnson returned to the practice field in a limited capacity.
+The injury news for the Eagles took a (slightly) positive turn Friday, when Johnson returned to the practice field in a limited capacity.

 Will Johnson clear the concussion protocol in time for Sunday’s game?
-Will Brown’s hamstring feel OK enough to suit up?
-Is it worth it for either, with a bye week on deck?
+Is it worth it, with a bye week on deck?
 That last question is probably worth exploring, but we’ll leave that analysis out of a game prediction.

 Hurts is handling the blitz much better this season in Kellen Moore’s offense, but if Lane Johnson can’t go, we’re going to learn a lot more about Fred Johnson’s ability to keep the Eagles afloat — and Hurts on his feet — as the team typically suffers when its All-Pro right tackle misses time.

-It’s probably simplest to expect Brown to be out and assume the Eagles will have Dotson, Wilson, and Campbell leading a thinned out receiving corps.
+Brown will be out, and the Eagles will have Dotson, Wilson, and Campbell leading a thinned-out receiving corps.
 That trio has combined for six catches on the year.
 Perhaps with more first-team work in practice with Hurts this week, Dotson may finally get into a flow.

-On the other side of the ball, the Eagles’ defense took a big step forward last week, and Carter should feast on what has been a leaky offensive line for the Bucs so far this season.
-That pass rush will be critical to avoid Tampa’s talented receivers from breaking free in coverage.
+On the other side of the ball, the Eagles defense took a big step forward last week, and Carter should feast on what has been a leaky offensive line for the Bucs so far this season.
+That pass rush will be critical to keep Tampa’s talented receivers from breaking free in coverage.

 There are a lot of unknowns as the Eagles head south.
 The Bucs have plenty of injuries themselves.
 Which team prevails?
 I’ll take the one with Barkley running the ball and the one with Carter causing havoc on the defensive line.
 It might be another ugly affair like last week in New Orleans.
 More chaos?
 How ‘bout a Scorigami?